shlinkio/php-coding-standard/README.md

 * Require strict comparisons (`===` and `!==` instead of `==` and `!=`).
 * Require trailing comma on every element of multi-line arrays.
 * Require trailing comma on every element of multi-line function calls.
+* Require trailing comma on every element of multi-line function declarations.
 * Enforce all global namespace classes, functions and constants to be explicitly imported.
 * Require comments with single line written as one-liners [`/* @var SomeType **/`].
 * Make all class constants to have a visibility modifier (`public`, `protected` or `private`).